larpon/kate-syntax-highlight-v/README.md

 More info on katepart [here](https://docs.kde.org/stable5/en/applications/katepart/highlight.html)

 ## Usage
-Unfortunately files ending in `*.v` is also used by the Verlog language.
+Unfortunately files ending in `*.v` is also used by the Verilog language.
 To make V source files take precedence over Verilog you can go to:
 Settings -> Editor Component -> Open / Save -> Modes & Filetypes -> Filetype: "Sources/V -> Priority: 1

 For setting a higher priority than Verilog.